 When it was tested on different animal models, the findings showed an increased number of sperms in the animals that were exposed to the root.
 The results of some studies have also favored the use of black maca for improved sperm function in men.

-In increasing age, men often face a problem of the increased prostate size that further leads to the urine pipe’s contraction.
+At increasing age, men often face a problem of the increased prostate size that further leads to the urine pipe’s contraction.
 In some cases, the condition of the patient gets severe.
 However, the red maca has been found beneficial for the reduction of prostate size in men.

 The secondary metabolites present in the root support the improved prostate function in males.